CiscoDevNet/terraform-provider-aci/website/docs/r/match_community_terms.html.markdown

 * `match_rule_dn` - (Required) Distinguished name of the parent Match Rule object.
 * `name` - (Required) Name of the Match Community Term object.
 * `annotation` - (Optional) Annotation of the Match Community Term object.
+* `match_community_factors` - (Optional) Match Community Factor object.Type: Block.
+  * `community` - (Required) The community of the Match Community Factor Object.
+Type: String.
+  * `scope` - (Optional) The scope of the Match Community Factor object.
+Allowed values are "transitive", "non-transitive", and default value is "transitive".
+Type: String.
+  * `description` - (Optional) The description of the Match Community Factor object.

 ## Importing ##